apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

 ORDER BY database, view_name;

--- Monitor query performance with materialized views select * FROM system.query_log
+-- Monitor query performance with materialized views SELECT * FROM system.query_log
-  WHERE query LIKE '%payment_stats_mv%'
+WHERE query LIKE '%claims_stats_mv%'
 AND type = 'QueryFinish';
 ```

 ## Best Practices
-- Keep materialized views focused on specific needs
+- Keep materialized views focused on specific actuarial needs
 - Monitor storage usage and update frequency
 - Consider a TTL for time-series materialized views
 - Use DETACH/ATTACH for maintenance
-- Use TO syntax for real-time dashboards
+- Use TO syntax for real-time regulatory dashboards

 </div>
 </div>

 <div class="mt-4 bg-yellow-50 p-4 rounded">
-<strong>Materialized View Strategy:</strong> Create materialized views for your most common and expensive analytical queries.
-For a chat payment app, focus on payment trend analysis, currency aggregations, and user payment patterns.
+<strong>Materialized View Strategy:</strong> Create materialized views for your most common and expensive actuarial queries.
+For life insurance systems, focus on claims trend analysis, policy type aggregations, and customer risk patterns.
 </div>

 ---